 - what wasn’t so good?

-- what ideas, if any, you have for improvements to care?
+- any ideas you have for improvements to care?

-You can get in touch via any of our social media channels listed under the contact us section.
+You can get in touch with North Manchester MVP via any of our social media channels listed under the contact us section.
 You can also email us or join one of our online feedback sessions.

 What we do